Club VP Membership

 Ensure the membership goals in your Club Success Plan are updated to reflect your progress so far.

-Ongoing Responsibilities for December and January
+Ongoing Responsibilities for February & March

 Support Guest Conversion